 In this course the following additional requirements are in effect:

 You are encouraged to discuss course readings and assignments with your fellow students.
 However, all written work must be done independently and not in collaboration with another.
-In order to make appropriate help available for your essays, I encourage you to consult with me and with the College Writing Center.
+In order to make appropriate help available for your essays, I encourage you to consult with me and with the College Writing, Speaking and Argument Program.
 The term research paper will require citations and “Works Cited” following the MLA format.

 4) A model from a lab manual:

 There are extensive guidelines for the boundaries of academic honesty at the University of Rochester (http://www.rochester.edu/college/honesty/), and this was a point of emphasis during your orientation.
 In this class, you are held to this mutual agreement.
 Nevertheless, there are some unique features of laboratory courses that deserve emphasis so the expectations are clear for all of us.